We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 If you hunt multiple species with a shotgun, the 16-gauge is ideal.
 With the advancements in bismuth and tungsten shotshells and choke technology, the 16 can handle any kind of wild game you can legally shoot with a shotgun.
-Waterfowl, turkeys, grouse, pheasants, rabbits, squirrels, and even deer are all a good fit for the 16-gauge shotgun.
+Waterfowl, turkeys, grouse, pheasants, rabbits, squirrels, doves, and even deer are all a good fit for the 16-gauge shotgun.
 I don’t think you can say that about the 10-, 12-, 20-, or 28-gauge, and certainly not the .410-bore.

 Sure, all of those previously mentioned gauges are capable of killing your intended quarry.
 But do you really want to lug a 10 or 12 up the side of a mountain to hunt quail?
 There are 12 gauges light enough for such pursuits, but I wouldn’t want to soak up the recoil of those guns on a daily basis.

-Fellow gun writer Phil Bourjaily, along with the help of some engineers at Federal Ammunition, proved that the 16 throws the best patterns out of all the gauges (including .410).
+Fellow gun writer Phil Bourjaily, along with the help of some engineers at Federal Ammunition, proved that the 16 throws the most efficient patterns out of all the gauges (including .410).
 And since several ammo manufacturers offer the 16 shotshell in a 1 1/8-ounce shot charge now, its payload is heavier than most 20-gauge shells and all 28-gauge offerings.

 When a 16 is built on a scaled frame (Remington 870 16s were built on 12-gauge frames), the 16 is lighter (around 6 pounds or less) than a 12 and produces slightly less recoil while managing to kill almost as effectively.
 It’s been my experience that the 16, in a true-to-gauge frame, patterns extremely well with 1- or 1 1/8-ounce loads.
 There are 20-gauge shells that match those shot weights, but they tend to recoil more in a lighter gun and also don’t pattern as well.
 Here’s an overview of the best 16-gauge shotguns of modern times and a look into why the 16 isn’t as popular as it should be.

 Where the 16-Gauge Shotgun Shines